rootxdwt/koistudy_main/README.md

 ## Pull .env from detenv-vault
 - `npx dotenv-vault login`
 - `npx dotenv-vault pull`
-note: push using the `npx dotenv-vault push` command after you make changes to the .env
+note: push using the `npx dotenv-vault push` command after you make changes to the .env file

 ## Start the development server
 npm run dev